 As a CLAC members with a CLAC benefits plan, you have access to the employee and family assistance program (EFAP).
 Here you can access additional mental health tools and support.

 Enhanced virtual services will help all British Columbians with mental health needs arising from the COVID-19 pandemic, with a focus on adults, youth and front-line health care workers.
-View tips and access resources from BC’s Ministry of Mental Health and Addictions.

 The province’s website provides links to many mental health support services for residents.